Right arrowBosscoder School of Technology

 2nd Year Computer Science Engineering Subjects

-In the second year, students move from basic programming to core computer science systems.
+In the second year, students move from basic programming to deeper core computer science systems and software engineering concepts.

-These subjects help students understand how real software systems work internally.
+These subjects help students understand how real software platforms are designed, built, and scaled in the industry.

 Database Management System (DBMS)